Robert E. DeNier

-Robert E. DeNier (October 20, 1921 – April 12, 2010) was a Republican legislator from Colorado, U.S. He served one four-year term in the Colorado Senate, from 1987 to 1991, and three two-year terms in the Colorado House of Representatives, from 1977 to 1983.
+Robert Eugene DeNier (October 20, 1921 – April 12, 2010) was a Republican legislator from Colorado, U.S. He served one four-year term in the Colorado Senate, from 1987 to 1991, and three two-year terms in the Colorado House of Representatives, from 1977 to 1983.
 In 1982, he was an unsuccessful candidate for lieutenant governor, running alongside gubernatorial candidate John D. Fuhr and losing to the governor/lieutenant governor candidates Richard Lamm and Nancy Dick.

 Life before politics

 DeNier was born in 1921 in Denver and graduated from South High School there in 1939.
 He attended the University of Denver for eighteen months and then enlisted in the United States Military.
 He served in the Army Signal Corps in Europe during World War II.
 He was discharged in 1945 and re-enrolled in the University of Denver, earning a degree in business administration.

 Following graduation, he was hired by the Federal Bureau of Investigation and was assigned to posts in Alabama and New York before taking a position in Durango, Colorado.
 For two decades, he was the only FBI agent deployed in southwest Colorado.
 He retired from the FBI in 1974 and worked for a time for the La Plata County Sheriff's Office.
 Along the way, he earned a teaching certificate and a master's degree in counseling from Adams State College.